Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Add-AzRecoveryServicesAsrReplicationProtectedItemDisk.md

 # Add-AzRecoveryServicesAsrReplicationProtectedItemDisk

 ## SYNOPSIS
-Add the disk to protection for already replicated Virtual machine on which Enable DR is already done.
+Add the disk for protection for already protected azure virtual machine.

 ## SYNTAX